How does ConvoProxy work?

-The internal processing pipeline used by ConvoProxy is depicted here.
+See the internal processing pipeline used by ConvoProxy here.

 Which source media types does ConvoProxy support?